jazznbass/rmd-group/content/home/welcome.md

   css_class:
 ---

-The **Researchmethods and Diagnostics Group** focusses and developing and integrating ideas and concepts of data science and open science to the field of special education research since 2014.
+The **Researchmethods and Diagnostics Group** focusses on developing and integrating ideas and concepts of data science and open science to the field of special education research since 2014.